MicrosoftDocs/azure-docs/articles/sentinel/connect-microsoft-defender-advanced-threat-protection.md

 ## Prerequisites

 - You must have a valid license for Microsoft Defender for Endpoint, as described in [Set up Microsoft Defender for Endpoint deployment](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/licensing).
-- You must be an administrator or a security administrator on the Azure Sentinel tenant.
+- You must be a Global Administrator or a Security Administrator on the Azure Sentinel tenant.

 ## Connect to Microsoft Defender for Endpoint